All articles

 The best garden design app is the one you’ll actually use.
 A $2,000/year professional suite gathering dust is worth less than a $5/month AI tool that gets you outside planting.

 For most people, Gardenly hits the sweet spot: instant results, no learning curve, and pricing that won’t make you wince.
-Pair it with a specialized tool if you have specific needs (GrowVeg for vegetables, iScape for AR, PlantNet for plant ID), and you’re covered.
+Pair it with a specialized tool if you have specific needs (GrowVeg for vegetables, iScape or DreamzAR for AR, Neighborbrite for free previews, PlantNet for plant ID), and you’re covered.
+If your search is landscaping-first, our best AI landscape design apps ranking covers the contractor-oriented angle, and the free AI garden design apps guide covers every no-cost option.

 Ready to see what your garden could look like?
 Get started with Gardenly and explore the 2026 garden design trends for inspiration.